ramonsuarez/ramonsuarez.github.io/content/post/seed-db-the-directory-of-seed-accelerator-pro.md

 >
 > **5154** jobs created

-<div class="posterous_quote_citation">via [seed-db.com](http://www.seed-db.com/accelerators)</div>But they do lead the charts!
+via [seed-db.com](http://www.seed-db.com/accelerators)</div>But they do lead the charts!
 It is great to have a source that at least hints at the impact of accelerators.

 </div>